 I’ve got a story about apple pie.

-Polish apple pie is a little bit different from American.
-When I asked my husband if he wants some Polish apple pie, first, he was very surprised that we have apple pie in Poland, second he though that Polish is the same as American… you know… “as American as Apple Pie”… he thought that apple pie is from America so Polish must look and taste the same.
-Oh… those Americans… they all think that almost everything was invented in US or if it wasn’t it was improved by Americans… I’m just kidding, not. ;)
+Polish apple pie is a little different from the American.
+When I asked my husband if he wants apple pie, I had a Polish version in mind.
+He was very surprised that we have apple pie in Poland.
+Also, he though that Polish is the same as American… you know… “as American as Apple Pie”… he thought that apple pie is from America so Polish must look and taste the same.
+Oh… those Americans… they all think that almost everything was invented in US, or if it wasn’t it was improved by Americans… I’m just kidding, not. ;)

-So… For the first time I made him an apple pie… the Polish style… and I ended up eating it by myself.
-He didn’t like it AT ALL.
-In addition he got scared that I’ll be cooking stuff like that all the time… poor thing :)
+So… For the first time I made him an apple pie, the Polish style, and I ended up eating it myself.

 From that day I’d been looking for a pie that we both would like.
 I’ve tried a few different recipes.
 Sometimes he liked it, and I didn’t, sometimes I liked it but he didn’t.